John-Sandor/Python-Demonstrations/README.md

 Clustering algorithm on pokemon datasets

 Webscrap smogon to see which pokemon are referenced most.
-Use this to verify whether or not my model correctly categorized the pokemon into attacking, status, stall, etc.
+Use this to verify whether or not the clustering model correctly categorized the pokemon into attacking, status, stall, etc.